 Graham Robb was born in Manchester in 1958 and is a former fellow of Exeter College, Oxford.
 He has published widely on French literature and history.
 His 2007 book The Discovery of France won both the Duff Cooper and Royal Society of Literature Ondaatje Prizes.
 For Parisians (2010) the City of Paris awarded him the Grande Médaille de la Ville de Paris.
-His most recent book is The Ancient Paths: Discovering the Lost Map of Celtic Europe (2013).
 He lives on the English-Scottish border.

 We've picked out some of our favourite paperbacks for this summer.
 Whether you're a history buff, an American literature fan or a love story obsessive, there's something for you.